MassimoMic/qsar-esol-solubility/README.md

 the two are interchangeable; with a larger dataset, the graph would likely pull ahead.
 This is the cleanest empirical statement of the "feature-class vs model-class" question the project has been chasing.

+### Context in the literature

+The result that a tuned D-MPNN does not beat a tuned tabular model with global descriptors on a dataset of ~1k molecules is **consistent with recent independent benchmarking**, not an idiosyncrasy of this project:

+- **Jiang et al. (2021), *J. Cheminform.* 13:12** — systematic comparison
+  of 4 descriptor-based models (SVM, XGBoost, RF, DNN) vs 4 graph-based models (GCN, GAT, MPNN, Attentive FP) on 11 MoleculeNet datasets with multiple random splits.
+The descriptor-based models occupy the top three ranks on **24 of 33 dataset×rank slots (73%)** and produce the best model on 6 of 11 datasets — **ESOL explicitly among them**.
+SVM gives the best test RMSE on ESOL (≈0.57 on random split).
+The authors' conclusion:
+  *"off-the-shelf descriptor-based models still can be directly employed to accurately predict various chemical endpoints with excellent computability and interpretability"*.
+Graph models pull ahead only on larger or multi-task datasets.

+- **Notwell & Wood (2023), arXiv:2310.00174** — on the 22 TDC ADMET
+  benchmarks, gradient-boosted decision trees (CatBoost) with a combination of ECFP + Avalon + ErG fingerprints plus 200 molecular descriptors consistently match or outperform recently published GNN methods.
+Adding a GNN-derived fingerprint as additional features improves results further — a sign that graph and descriptor features carry **complementary** information rather than the former subsuming the latter.

+- **Broccatelli et al. (2021), arXiv:2111.13964** — Genentech/Roche
+  internal ADME datasets, four GNN variants (GCN, GAT, MPNN, AttentiveFP) benchmarked against tabular baselines with whole-molecule descriptors.
+  All GNNs beat the fingerprints-only baseline; only GAT shows a small but consistent improvement over the descriptor-augmented baseline.
+  MPNN — the architecture closest to ChemProp D-MPNN — does **not** exceed the descriptor-augmented tabular model.

+This project's Phase 5 result on ESOL falls precisely in line with this
+literature: on a ~1k-molecule single-task regression target where global physicochemical descriptors are highly predictive of the endpoint (LogP/TPSA for solubility), 2D graph representations recover most but not all of the information descriptors carry.
+The 0.287 RMSE gap between P3 (XGB + descriptors) and P5 (ChemProp graph only) is the *quantitative measure* of that residual descriptor advantage on this dataset.

+The empirical regime in which graph representations are expected to outperform — larger datasets (>10k molecules), multi-task setups, endpoints less directly tied to bulk physicochemical properties — is exactly the territory of the planned follow-on projects (ADMET multi-task on TDC, ChEMBL kinase virtual screening), which makes ESOL Phase 5 a calibrated baseline rather than a negative result.

 ### Cross-seed stability